epsil/spotgen/README.md

     spotify:track:30wvVTkqA4Fp5ZCG0xGof7,Revival,Deerhunter,Halcyon Digest,1,3,133666,,
     spotify:track:6vtwbm7YGkTwTINdrcXV5I,Twilight At Carbon Lake,Deerhunter,Microcastle,1,12,263986,,

 The generator can also read files in this format.
-(Microsoft Excel can import them as well, although it might be necessary to add the line `sep=,` at the top.)
+CSV files can be edited with a spreadsheet editor such as Microsoft Excel or LibreOffice Calc.

 ### Import existing Spotify playlists